 What follows is surprising, if it is not a major case of mistaken identity.
 We don't know why he came to be in Aberdeen, but he married Jane Ann Ritchie at 11 Union Buildings, St Nicholas district, Aberdeen, on 25 August 1892.
 We have the marriage certificate.
 He was using the Scots spelling of his name PETTIE, gave his age as 40, and his address as 45 Montpellier Buildings, Cheltenham, which (looking at the street) seems to be a fictitious address: the numbering of this street goes up to 43 and it is unlikely there ever was a number 45.
 The younger age was used on subsequent English censuses and on his burial record at the Milton Road cemetery, Weston.

-In 1901 Jane, Henry and Jane's younger sister Agnes (Aggie) were living in Weston with the couple's daughters and two boarders.
+In 1901 Jane, Henry and Jane's younger sister Agnes (Aggie) were living at 4 Locking Road in Weston with the couple's daughters and two boarders.
+Henry was listed as a journeyman tailor and Aggie as a tailoress.
 A picture of Dolly around this time shows her outside "St Kilda", 9 Jubilee Road, with a sign in the window advertising "Apartments".
 The Kelly's Directory for 1902 lists a "William Pettie" as a tailor at St Kilda, and a Weston Mercury supplement in July 1902 lists Mr and Mrs Pettie there.

 In 1911, the family were still together with Dolly, now 16, listed as working as bookkeeper, and a woman boarder.
 Jane used the name Jennie in that census.
 Jane's sisters Johanna (Hannah), Aggie and Catherine (Kitty) were now all living in another household in Weston.
 This was probably at Maycot, 12 Beaufort Road.
 Aggie had a son called Alfred (Fred) Ritchie who was living with the three unmarried sisters and was aged 6.
 The sisters may have moved to Weston from Inverurie following the death of their mother Ann Fraser in 1903 (their grandmother Agnes Crane died in 1911).